nonrice/redditttsbot/README.md

 # Eric's Reddit TTS Bot

-(https://www.youtube.com/results?search_query=reddit+text-to-speech+shorts)[Reddit Text-To-Speech videos] are a popular form of low-effort yet mildly engaging content which is common throughout many short-form video platforms.
+[https://www.youtube.com/results?search_query=reddit+text-to-speech+shorts](Reddit Text-To-Speech videos) are a popular form of low-effort yet mildly engaging content which is common throughout many short-form video platforms.
 The goal of this project is to fully automate the production of such videos.

 ### Basic Usage
-Install (https://ffmpeg.org/)[FFMPEG], (https://imagemagick.org/index.php)[ImageMagick], and the necessary Python dependencies (`requirements.txt`).
+Install [https://ffmpeg.org/](FFMPEG), [https://imagemagick.org/index.php](ImageMagick), and the necessary Python dependencies (`requirements.txt`).
 Using a virtual environment is recommended.

 Run `main.py` to produce a video.
 There are many flags you may add for increased customization, but the below command includes the bare minimum:
 ```